June 18, 2021

 Choosing high-performance products that stimulate collagen production is crucial.
 Products like S²RM® (adult skin stem cell molecules) in NeoGenesis products restore skin to its natural state with a balanced tone and texture.
 The PLLA line prompts the skin to make more collagen and thickens skin with continued use are two of my favorite noninvasive secret weapons.

 Choosing devices that lift and tighten muscles like the gentle yet effective Clareblend Mini Microcurrent.
 The Time Master Pro is fantastic for promoting collagen production through the penetration of Pro Grade ultrasound at 90,000 sound waves per second.
 It truly helps to add tone and texture to skin prompting it to wake up, firm up, and glow.
 The Clareblend Mini Microcurrent is the best home-use microcurrent device on the market.
-The easy plug-in and use variable current never goes so high it zaps the skin, so there is no risk of muscle fatigue, making the face look worse.
+The easy plug-in and use of variable current never goes so high it zaps the skin, so there is no risk of muscle fatigue, making the face look worse.
 Microcurrent used consistently can produce amazing results.